-1. Download each company's annual income statements, balance sheets, and cash flow statements for the last four fiscal years and export the statements to Excel.

-- 2. Find historical stock prices for each firm for the dates of each financial statement.
+- Download the annual income statements, balance sheets, and cash flow statements for the last four fiscal years from MarketWatch (www.morningstar.com).
+Enter each company's stock symbol and then go to "financials."
+Export the statements to Excel by clicking the export button. - 2.
+Find historical stock prices for each firm from Yahoo!
+Finance (finance.yahoo.com).
+Enter your stock symbol, click "Historical Prices" in the left column, and enter the proper date range to cover the last day of the month corresponding to the date of each financial statement.
 Use the closing stock prices (not the adjusted close).
-To calculate the firm's market capitalization at each date, multiply the number of shares outstanding at the time by the firm's historic stock price. - 3.
+To calculate the firm's market capitalization at each date, multiply the number of shares outstanding (see "Basic" on the income statement under "Weighted Average Shares Outstanding") by the firm's historic stock price. - 3.
 For each of the four years of statements, compute the following ratios for each firm: